S3lc0uth/AstroIntel/README.md

 Thank you for checking out this project!

-If you found this resource helpful, please consider giving it a star and following me on [GitHub](https://github.com/ANG13T).
+If you found this resource helpful, please consider giving it a star.